laggyDev/Bookstore-Management-System/README.md

     cust1
     custpass

-Once you log in as either
+### Once you log in as **admin** you are prompted you select the following options:
     1. Add Admin
     2. Search Book
     3. Add Book
     4. Change Book Shelf
     5. Show Inventory Summary
     6. Log Off

+### Once you log in as **customer** you are prompted you select the following options:
+    1. Search Book
+    2. Log Off